AnggaSOC/Cyber/Offensive Security/Cross-Site Scripting/README.md

 ## REPORT

 * Report ID : RFC-130826
-* Description : Penetration testing for customer support forms
-* Tools Used : Internet browser, Burp Suite
 * Severity Level : Low-Medium
 * Risk : Defaces the website and annoys users.
 Potential session hijacking if an attacker uses an advanced XSS attack.
+* Tools Used : Internet browser, Burp Suite
 * Findings :
   - The system has implemented defense and sanitization of some characters commonly used for injection in client-side only, but not in server-side.
   - The server side isn't sanitized, making it very easy to bypass such defenses.
 Once a request successfully passes the client-side check, it can be bypassed on the server side.